Table of Contents

 Additionally, the CO₂ formed is toxic if it accumulates inside the lab.
 It displaces oxygen and makes breathing difficult.
 When multiple students perform the experiment, a large amount of CO₂ will accumulate inside the lab, causing suffocation.
 Hence, it must be performed inside a laboratory hood.

-Laboratory Hoods for Research Institutes
+Laboratory Hoods for Dangerous Research Experiments

 Research institutes deal with reactions that are generally not demonstrated at the school level.
 Some of these reactions can be dangerous, others emit toxic or flammable fumes necessitating fume hoods.

-Oxidation of Organic Compounds
+Oxidation of Organic Compounds in Laboratory Hood

 C₆H₅CH₃ (toluene) + KMnO₄(HCl) → C₆H₅COOH (benzoic acid)